badlydrawnrob/data-playground/mocking/fruits/README.md

 5. You can check SQLite column data types in a [few ways](https://database.guide/5-ways-to-check-a-columns-data-type-in-sqlite/)
     - SQLite [data types](https://www.sqlite.org/datatype3.html) are really quite simple
     - Piccolo stores `json` as `text` (I think)
+6. Should API models and DATA models be totally separate (requires a little more work)

 ## Database